Step 4: Full View

 If Engineer A cannot make direct payments to foreign officials, may he instead route payments through Engineer B as a local intermediary, or does the NSPE Code's prohibition extend with equal force to indirect corrupt arrangements regardless of the transactional structure?

-Refuse Indirect Arrangements and Apply Due Diligence Board's choice Decline to engage Engineer B in any arrangement where payments to local agents are intended or likely to be passed through to foreign officials, and apply affirmative due-diligence review to any local agent fee structures to ensure they do not function as corrupt pass-through mechanisms, treating indirect arrangements as ethically equivalent to direct payments.
+O1 Decline to engage Engineer B in any arrangement where payments to local agents are intended or likely to be passed through to foreign officials, and apply affirmative due-diligence review to any local agent fee structures to ensure they do not function as corrupt pass-through mechanisms, treating indirect arrangements as ethically equivalent to direct payments.
+Board's choice

 The Corrupt Payment Prohibition in Professional Engagement Procurement bars Engineer A from authorizing or facilitating payments regardless of whether they are made directly or through an intermediary.
 The Code's explicit 'directly or indirectly' language in II.5.b. forecloses the argument that interposing Engineer B as a transactional layer converts a prohibited payment into a permissible one.
 The Professional Honor Preservation in International Practice principle holds that Engineer A's ethical responsibility is not diluted by the number of transactional steps between him and the foreign official.
 Competing consideration: if Engineer A pays Engineer B legitimate consulting fees without knowledge of how those fees are used, the question of whether willful blindness constitutes a Code violation is analytically distinct from knowing facilitation.